 Skip to Main Content

-We created this site to hear your enhancement ideas, suggestions and feedback about AVEVA products and services.
-All of the feedback you share here is monitored and reviewed by the AVEVA product managers.
+We created this site to hear your enhancement ideas, suggestions and feedback about CONNECT products and services.
+All of the feedback you share here is monitored and reviewed by the CONNECT product managers.

 To start, take a look at the ideas in the list below and VOTE for your favorite ideas submitted by other users.
 POST your own idea if it hasn’t been suggested yet.
 Include COMMENTS and share relevant business case details that will help our product team get more information on the suggestion.
 Please note that your ideas and comments are visible to all other users.

-This page is for feedback specifically for AVEVA Data Hub.
+This page is for feedback specifically for CONNECT data services.
 For links to our other feedback portals, please see RESOURCES below.

 100 VOTE